chetansinghsajwan/notes/btech/tcs704/unit2.md

 We can improve Cache performance using higher cache block size, higher associativity, reduce miss rate, reduce miss penalty, and reduce the time to hit in the cache.

+##### Cache Mapping

+There are three different types of mapping used for the purpose of cache memory which is as follows:

+- Direct Mapping
+- Associative Mapping
+- Set-Associative Mapping

+###### Direct Mapping

+The simplest technique, known as direct mapping, maps each block of main memory into only one possible cache line. or In Direct mapping, assign each memory block to a specific line in the cache.
+If a line is previously taken up by a memory block when a new block needs to be loaded, the old block is trashed.
+An address space is split into two parts index field and a tag field.
+The cache is used to store the tag field whereas the rest is stored in the main memory.
+Direct mapping's performance is directly proportional to the Hit ratio.

+###### Associative Mapping

+In this type of mapping, associative memory is used to store the content and addresses of the memory word.
+Any block can go into any line of the cache.
+This means that the word id bits are used to identify which word in the block is needed, but the tag becomes all of the remaining bits.
+This enables the placement of any word at any place in the cache memory.
+It is considered to be the fastest and most flexible mapping form.
+In associative mapping, the index bits are zero.

+###### Set Associative Mapping

+This form of mapping is an enhanced form of direct mapping where the drawbacks of direct mapping are removed.
+Set associative addresses the problem of possible thrashing in the direct mapping method.
+It does this by saying that instead of having exactly one line that a block can map to in the cache, we will group a few lines together creating a _**set**_.

+#### Cache optimization Techniques

+Optimization of cache performance ensures that it is utilized in a very efficient manner.

+###### AMAT

+AMAT stands for Average Memory Access Time.

+AMAT helps in analyzing the cache memory and its performance.
+The lesser the AMAT, the better the performance is.

+AMAT can be calculated as,
+AMAT = Hit Ratio * Cache access time + Miss Ratio * Main memory access time => (h * tc) + (1-h) * (tc + tm)

+**Example 1:** What is the average memory access time for a machine with a cache hit rate of 75% and cache access time of 3 ns and main memory access time of 110 ns.

+**Solution:**
+Average Memory Access Time(AMAT) = = (h * tc) + (1-h) * (tc + tm)
+Given,
+Hit Ratio(h) = 75/100 = 3/4 = 0.75
+Miss Ratio (1-h) = 1-0.75 = 0.25
+Cache access time(tc) = 3ns
+Main memory access time(effectively) = tc + tm = 3 + 110 = 113 ns
+Average Memory Access Time(AMAT) = (0.75 * 3) + (0.25 * (3+110))
+= 2.25 + 28.25
+= 30.5 ns

 ## Virtual Memory

 It is a storage allocation scheme in which secondary memory is treated as primary memory.